Current plans

 New plans for the near future:

-Start of the week with the saint of the day
+The end of the working week with the saint of the day.

-At the 5pm evening Mass, we will get to know the saint of the day and try together to find not only the reason he was canonized, but also the legacy he has for today's modern Christian.
+At the evening Mass at 5pm, we will get to know the saint of the day and try together to find not only the reason he was canonized, but also the legacy he has for today's modern Christian.

 BIBLE AFTERNOON